 In order to view, edit or download your Docs you will need an active monthly subscription.

-Yes, there are no long-term commitments.
+Yes, there is no long-term commitment.
 You can cancel your subscription at any time by going to the Subscription page and clicking the "Turn off Auto-Renew" button.
 Your card will not be charged after clicking that button.

 Yes.
 We work with the industry leader in credit card processing, Stripe.
 Your credit card details are securely transmitted to Stripe and stored there.
 Your details never touch our servers.
 Stripe handles all credit card transactions for DTD.